mesg-foundation/engine/README.md

 Services can also submit event to MESG Core.
 It's allow a two way communication with MESG Core and Applications.

 Let's say the service is a HTTP webserver.
-An event could be submit when the webserver receive a request with the request's payload as event's data.
+An event could be submitted when the webserver receives a request with the request's payload as the event's data.
 The service could also submit a specific event for every route of your API.

 For more info how to create your events, visit the [Emit an Event](https://docs.mesg.tech/service/emit-an-event) page.